ripienaar/free-for-dev/README.md

   * http://www.monkeylearn.com/ - Text mining in the cloud, 1,000 queries for free per month.
   * https://wit.ai/ - NLP for developers
   * https://www.wolfram.com/language/ - Built-in knowledge based algorithms in the cloud

+## Other lists
+  * https://github.com/httpsGithubParty/FOSS-for-Dev - A hub of Free and open-source software for developers